plan4hub/yoda/nodejs/yoda-webhook/test/TEST_CASES.md

 First create child issues with a milestone and then create a parent issue searching that milestone.

 - Go to second repository
-- Create `Child One` issue with milestone 'Yoda 1.0.0', estimated 2 and remaining 2
+- Create `Child One` issue with milestone `Yoda 1.0.0`, estimated 2 and remaining 2
-- Create `Child Two` issue with milestone 'Yoda 1.0.0', estimated 1 and remaining 1
+- Create `Child Two` issue with milestone `Yoda 1.0.0`, estimated 1 and remaining 1
 - Create `Parent One` issue with search by repository, milestone and title
 - Check `Child One` issue
 - Check `Child Two` issue